open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Updating basestation firmware
 ######################################

-This plugin is compatible with any recent basestation firmware version.
-However, if you're using Neuropixels 2.0, NHP Passive, or switchable Ultra probes, you'll need to upgrade to the latest firmware (available `here <https://github.com/open-ephys-plugins/neuropixels-pxi/raw/main/Resources/Neuropixels_PXI_APIv3_Firmware.zip>`__).
+The version 0.5.x of the Neuropixels PXI plugin requires a basestation firmware update.
+The latest firmware (BS169, BSC176) can be downloaded `here <https://github.com/open-ephys-plugins/neuropixels-pxi/blob/add-geometries/Resources/imec-firmware-for-plugin-0.5.x.zip>`__.

 The currently installed firmware version will appear in the info section of the Neuropixels settings interface (upper right text block).
-If your basesation firmware version is "2.0137" and your basestation connect board firmware version is "3.2176", you already have the latest firmware installed.
+If your basesation firmware version is "2.0169" and your basestation connect board firmware version is "3.2176", you already have the latest firmware installed.

-.. note:: If you've been using SpikeGLX version 3.0 or higher, your basestation already has the latest firmware.
+.. note:: If you've been using SpikeGLX 3.0 Release 20220101 or higher, your basestation already has the latest firmware.

 If you need to update your firmware, first click the "UPDATE FIRMWARE" button to open the firmware update interface: